 The inquiry will be accepting submissions until 31 January 2019, and will aim to hear from a broad range of employees, employers and members of the public across Australia.
 The inquiry will:

-The full terms of reference for the inquiry can be found here and submissions will be accepted until 31 January 2019.
+See here for the full terms of reference for the inquiry.
+Submissions will be accepted until 31 January 2019.